clerk/javascript/.changeset/happy-pants-fetch.md

 "@clerk/clerk-expo-passkeys": major
 ---

-Introduction of the clerk passkeys module, this module will a allow to handle the creation and retrieval of passkeys, can be integrated as follows:
+Introduction of the Clerk passkeys module, this module will a allow to handle the creation and retrieval of passkeys, can be integrated as follows:

 ```tsx
 import { ClerkProvider } from '@clerk/clerk-expo';